rebill/cuckoo/README.md

 ### Nginx

-Your nginx configuration file should contain this code (along with other settings you may need) in your `location` block:
+Your nginx configuration file should contain this code (along with other settings you may need) in your `server` block:

     root /your/site/public;
     if (!-e $request_filename){